onelson/estuary/README.md

 Apparently *the blue crab* calls this sort of environment home.

-The high-level mission here is to provide a rust package registry in the same vein as [devpi] (for python packages).
+The high-level mission here is to provide a rust package registry in the same vein as [devpi] (for python packages) or [verdaccio] (for npm packages).

+Estuary aims to be a lightweight cargo registry for internal/private use.

-*Devpi* offers a rich set of features including user-centric indexes, package search, passive upstream index mirroring and even a web UI.
+*Devpi* and *Verdaccio* both offer a rich set of features including search, passive upstream index mirroring and even nice a web UI.

 Today, *Estuary* only supports the most fundamental registry functions:

 - publishing
 - yanking
 - downloading
+- barely a UI at all

 These features allow us to `cargo install` or use crates from the registry as dependencies in other crates.